octopress/escape-code/README.md

 ### Disable Automatic escaping

-Adding this gem will automatically enable code escaping for your entire site.
 To disable code escaping for a single page, add this to the page's YAML front-matter.

     escape_code: fasle